R4255/Task_Management/README.md

 Install the Vercel CLI: npm i -g vercel
 Run vercel --prod in the project root
 Follow the prompts to link your Vercel account and project

-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the repository
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request